openxla/stablehlo/docs/spec_draft.md

 produces a `result` tensor.
 The sign of the result is taken from the dividend, and the absolute value of the result is always less than the divisor's absolute value.
 The remainder is calculated as `lhs - d * rhs`, where `d = stablehlo.divide`.
-For floating-point element types, this is in contrast with the `remainder` operation from IEEE-754 specification where `d` is an integral value nearest to the exact value of `lhs/rhs` with ties to even.
+For floating-point type, this is in contrast with the `remainder` operation from IEEE-754 specification where `d` is an integral value nearest to the exact value of `lhs/rhs` with ties to even.
 For floating-point types, the corner cases are TBD.
 For n-bit integer, division